Financial Aid and Funding

 Assistantships, Scholarships, and Fellowships

-PhD students who wish to apply for financial aid are encouraged to apply before December 15 for Fall enrollment.
+PhD students who wish to apply for financial aid for Fall 2024 enrollment are encouraged to complete their applications well before the January 2, 2024 deadline.
+Their supporting materials (transcripts, recommendations, etc.) must also be submitted by January 2, 2024.
 At this time, MA students are not eligible for financial aid.

 Approximately two-thirds of our active graduate students have been funded from a variety of financial resources.
 Some appointments include various forms of assistantships.
 Several scholarships and fellowships are also available.